inikishev/torchzero/README.md

 The documentation on how to actually use them is to write itself in the near future.

+## Other stuff

+There are also wrappers providing `torch.optim.Optimizer` interface for various other libraries.
+When using those, make sure closure has `backward` argument as described in **Advanced Usage**.

+---

+### Scipy

+#### torchzero.optim.wrappers.scipy.ScipyMinimize

+A wrapper for `scipy.optimize.minimize` with gradients and hessians supplied by pytorch autograd.
+Scipy provides implementations of the following methods: `'nelder-mead', 'powell', 'cg', 'bfgs', 'newton-cg', 'l-bfgs-b', 'tnc', 'cobyla', 'cobyqa', 'slsqp', 'trust-constr', 'dogleg', 'trust-ncg', 'trust-exact', 'trust-krylov'`.

+#### torchzero.optim.wrappers.scipy.ScipyDE, ScipyDualAnnealing, ScipySHGO, ScipyDIRECT, ScipyBrute

+Equivalent wrappers for other derivative free solvers available in `scipy.optimize`

+---

+### NLOpt

+#### torchzero.optim.wrappers.nlopt.NLOptWrapper

+A wrapper for [NLOpt](https://github.com/stevengj/nlopt) with gradients supplied by pytorch autograd.
+NLOpt is another popular library with many gradient based and gradient free [algorithms](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/)

+---

+### Nevergrad

+#### torchzero.optim.wrappers.nevergrad.NevergradWrapper

+A wrapper for [nevergrad](https://facebookresearch.github.io/nevergrad/) which has a huge library if gradient free [algorithms](https://facebookresearch.github.io/nevergrad/optimizers_ref.html#optimizers)

+---

+### fast-cma-es

+#### torchzero.optim.wrappers.fcmaes.FcmaesWrapper

+A wrapper for [fast-cma-es](https://github.com/dietmarwo/fast-cma-es), which implements various gradient free algorithms.
+Notably it includes [BITEOPT](https://github.com/avaneev/biteopt) which seems to have very good performance in benchmarks.

-## License
+# License

 This project is licensed under the MIT License

-## Project Links
+# Project Links

-TODO (there are docs but from very old version)
+TODO (there are docs but from very old version), I AM WORKING ON IT

-## Other stuff

-There are also wrappers providing `torch.optim.Optimizer` interface for for `scipy.optimize`, NLOpt and Nevergrad.

-They are in `torchzero.optim.wrappers.scipy.ScipyMinimize`, `torchzero.optim.wrappers.nlopt.NLOptOptimizer`, and `torchzero.optim.wrappers.nevergrad.NevergradOptimizer`.
-Make sure closure has `backward` argument as described in **Advanced Usage**.

-Apparently <https://github.com/avaneev/biteopt> is diabolical so I will add a wrapper for it too very soon.